-During three rich days, taking place across a three-month period, you will have an opportunity to learn core mindfulness practices and develop your experience of self expression through art.
+During three rich days, taking place across an eight-week, you will have an opportunity to learn core mindfulness practices and develop your experience of self expression through art.

 You are welcome to attend if you are a beginner, or more experienced, to either mindfulness and/or art-making.